matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 #### Signature

-- It does not return anything.
+- It returns a `string` value.

 <a name="getid" id="getid"></a>
 <a name="getId" id="getId"></a>
 ### `getId()`

 Returns a unique string ID for this dimension.
 The ID is built using the namespaced class name of the dimension, but is modified to be more human readable.

 #### Signature